larryhastings/appeal/README.md

 > necessary.
 >
 > Also, Appeal doesn't understand "type hint"
-> annotations.
+> annotations per se.
 It expects annotations to be callables,
 > like functions or classes or types.
 It should be
 > possible to add limited support in the future.
 >